 E-Mail: email@example.comMuna Rohana-Touma

-I received a B.A. in Mathematics & Communication from the University of Haifa in 2012.
+I received a B.A. in Mathematics & Communication (2012) and a M.A. in Learning Disabilities (2016), both from the University of Haifa.

-My current research focuses on the effect of intensive training on multiplication fact identification and multiplication fact retrieval among adults with developmental dyscalculia.
+My M.A. research was supervised by Prof. Avi Karni and Prof. Orly Rubenstein, where I focused on the effect of intensive training on multiplication fact identification and multiplication fact retrieval among adults with developmental dyscalculia.

 E-Mail: firstname.lastname@example.orgNoa Zigelman